tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/first-difference.md

 {{% tip %}}
 __Practical application of FD estimator__

-The Fixed Effects (FE) model discussed in the next [building block](/within) is often the preferred choice in practice to address the problem of omitted variables.
+The Fixed Effects (FE) model discussed in the next [topic](/within) is often the preferred choice in practice to address the problem of omitted variables.
 The FD estimator can be seen as a technical intermediary step between the Pooled OLS and the FE model.
 {{% /tip %}}

 ## First-difference estimator